-SNAP collaborated with the Alaska Department of Transportation to develop a point precipitation frequency tool using state-of-the-art climate projections to better understand the future of precipitation trends across Alaska.
-This is critical to maintaining transportation infrastructure across the state, and in designing new projects to be resilient to a changing climate.
+SNAP collaborated with the Alaska Department of Transportation (AK DOT) to develop a point-precipitation frequency tool using state-of-the-art climate projections to better understand the future of precipitation trends across Alaska.
+This work is critical to maintaining transportation infrastructure across the state, and in designing new projects to be resilient to a changing climate.

-The project utilized two downscaling methods.
-We statistically downscaled a dynamically downscaled dataset in order to more accurately represent high temporal resolution data at the local scale.
+The project utilized two downscaling methods: we statistically-downscaled a dynamically-downscaled dataset to more accurately represent high temporal resolution data at the local scale.
 Find more information on downscaling on the SNAP methods page.

 What users can do with this tool